 MDC has the presence of various types of alternative fuel refueling infrastructure, but it should expand into other specific fuel types such as biodiesel, hydrogen, compressed natural gas, liquefied natural gas, propane, and renewable diesel.
 There are either a couple or none of these types within the County.
-For example, Miami has one compressed natural gas refueling center at the Love's Trillium - Miami-Dade County Metrobus station.
-MDC has various electric charging stations, but they tend to cluster around the most populated areas in the County such as Downtown Miami, Brickell, Miami Beach, Doral, and Coral Gables.
+For example, Miami has one compressed natural gas refueling center at the Love's Trillium - Miami-Dade County Metrobus station.31 MDC has various electric charging stations, but they tend to cluster around the most populated areas in the County such as Downtown Miami, Brickell, Miami Beach, Doral, and Coral Gables.

-15.3.
+4.3.
 Micromobility

-15.3.1.
+4.3.1.
 Micromobility Growth and Options

 Micromobility has become a popular and reliable transportation option for last mile connectivity in various cities in the US.
-The Federal Highway Administration (FHWA) defines Micromobility as the usage of any small, low-speed human- or electric-powered vehicle.
-These vehicles include electric scooters (e-scooters), electric-assist bicycles, bicycles, scooters, and other small, lightweight conveyances.
+The Federal Highway Administration (FHWA) defines Micromobility as the usage of any small, low-speed human- or electric-powered vehicle.32 These vehicles include electric scooters (e-scooters), electric-assist bicycles, bicycles, scooters, and other small, lightweight conveyances.
 People rent bicycles and e-scooters, via self-service rental programs to transport themselves quickly within a city or town.
 Popular micromobility rental providers include Lime, Bird, Bolt Mobility, Helbiz, and Freebee.

 As of August 2020, there were over 260 shared micromobility systems.
 These include docked and dockless bike share and e-scooter systems.
-According to an FHWA and the National Association of City Transportation Officials (NACTO) report, over 136 million trips were taken in 2019 on micromobility https://afdc.energy.gov/stations/#/find/nearest?fuel=ELEC https://afdc.energy.gov/states/fl https://www.energy.gov/alternative-fuel-vehicles#/find/nearest?country=US&fuel=CNG https://highways.dot.gov/public-roads/spring-2021/02 systems.
-As the industry was just in its infancy, ridership began to decline.
-There was a sharp, 48 percent decline in 2020 due to the COVID-19 pandemic seeing only 65 million trips.
-The following year, trips rebounded back up to 112 million trips.
+According to an FHWA and the National Association of City Transportation Officials (NACTO) report, over 136 million trips were taken in 2019 on micromobility systems.33 As the industry was just in its infancy, ridership began to decline.
+There was a sharp, 48